-Question Answer Performance As a CC-SG Administrator, I added over 500 nodes and assigned all of them to me.
+Question Answer Performance As a CC-SG administrator, I added over 500 nodes and assigned all of them to me.
 Now it takes a long time to log into CC-SG.
-When you, as Administrator, have many nodes assigned to you, CC-SG downloads all information for all nodes during the logging process, which slows the process considerably.
-It is recommended that Administrator accounts used primarily to manage CC-SG configuration/settings do not have many nodes assigned to them.
+When you, as administrator, have many nodes assigned to you, CC-SG downloads all information for all nodes during the logging process, which slows the process considerably.
+It is recommended that administrator accounts be used primarily to manage CC-SG configuration do not have access to many nodes.
 What is the bandwidth usage per client?
 Remote access to a serial console over TCP/IP is about the same level of network activity as a telnet session.
 However, it is limited to the RS232 bandwidth of the console port itself, plus SSL/TCP/IP overhead.
 The Raritan Remote Client (RRC) controls remote access to a KVM console.
 This application provides tunable bandwidth from LAN levels down to something suitable for a remote dial-up user.